Raamakrishnan/UWP-Styles-Library/README.md

 `Pivot` folder contains styles for Pivot Control.
 Because PivotHeader can only be used inside a Pivot, `PivotHeader` folder is kept inside `Pivot` folder.

-*Note: Conventions are yet to be applied fully*

 ## License
 You can do whatever you want :D